Everything parents need to know about Instagram Teen Accounts

 How to set up Instagram parental supervision

-The drawback surrounding Instagram supervision is that your child can deactivate these features at any time, meaning it’s very important that they understand why these tools exist for parents and guardians.
-Here are some important things to bear in mind when you talk to your child about parental controls:
+Your child may request that some of the Teen Account features be removed or deactivated.
+This is a time for parents to open up the conversation, rather than an outright “no”.
+It’s very important that teens understand why these tools exist for parents and guardians.
+Here are some important things to bear in mind when you talk to your child about the setup of Teen Accounts:

 • Reinforce that you’re creating an environment of trust.
 Digital wellbeing tools and supervision settings exist, not because the child is untrustworthy, but because the internet can be a dangerous place and you’re looking out for their safety.

 • Limits help us to enjoy the things we love.
 Just like a healthy diet, digital wellbeing is about balance, where downtime and boundaries are necessary.
-Supervision tools help to make achieving this balance easier.
+Teen Account tools help to make achieving this balance easier.

 • Focus on partnership, not an uphill battle.
 If your child doesn’t want to have supervision tools, or they frequently uninstall parental controls, try to shift to a dialogue of understanding and collaboration.
-Keep the conversation going until you strike a balance, rather than outright bans – which often backfire!
+Keep the conversation going and strike a balance, perhaps allowing more flexibility with other issues – while holding firm in the evidence against social media use for young teens

 As your child grows, revisit your rules, shared family values, and strategies on a regular basis.
 By helping to empower your child, and teaching them about social media – both the good and bad – you’ll be setting them up with healthy social media habits that stand the test of time, and allow you all to make the most of technology together.